maruscia/fastkmer/README.md

 ### Installing Fastdoop in local maven repository ###
-Run the following command:
+FASTdoop is not yet available on maven repositories.
+To import the relevant jar into your local maven repository, run the following command:
 ```
 mvn install:install-file -Dfile=/path/to/FASTdoop-1.0.jar -DgroupId=org.fastdoop -DartifactId=fastdoop -Dversion=1.0 -Dpackaging=jar
 ```

 ### IntelliJ Azure plugin ###
+This project is ready to be run on top of a Microsoft Azure HDInsight cluster.
+Optionally, the cluster job can be submitted, run, and debugged directly from your machine using IntelliJ IDEA or Eclipse.

-Instructions on how to configure the IntelliJ Azure plugin to interoperate with HDinsight: https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-intellij-tool-plugin
+Instructions on how to configure the IntelliJ Azure plugin to interoperate with HDinsight can be found at: https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-intellij-tool-plugin

 Make sure to use the HDInsight spark-assembly-2.0.0-hadoop2.7.0-SNAPSHOT.jar which is *not*